 - Reverse logistics issues in retail- product returns, product recalls, recycling etc.

 - Sustainability issues in retail operations and logistics

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-The overall aim of the Subject is to increase your understanding of selected principles and concepts of retail and service logistics operations, and to be able to appreciate and apply selected fundamental techniques and processes of retail logistics operations in a competitive retail and service environment, together with an introduction to relevant applications to the tourism and hospitality industry.
+In this subject you will explore the techniques and processes of retail logistics operations in a competitive retail and service environment, together with relevant applications to the tourism and hospitality industry.

 - 2-Hour Invigilated Exam (50%)